Open the SSH Keys page in my.cubepath.com to manage SSH keys for secure server access.

 Your key library

 This page is your account-wide SSH key library.
-The keys you save here are stored once and reused across deployments, so you can pick them when you deploy a new server or attach them to an existing VPS or baremetal server.
+Keys saved here are stored once and reused across deployments: pick them when you deploy a new server, or attach them to an existing VPS or dedicated server.
 Each key shows its Name, Type, Fingerprint and who created it.

 Add a key